frontendpatterns/frontendpatterns.dev/src/content/patterns/type-guard.md

 ---
 # Type Guard

-Write functions that narrow types at runtime for safe type assertions.

 ## Problem

 Without this pattern, the premise that writing functions that narrow types at runtime for safe type assertions falls apart, and small changes trigger cascading regressions.